Free Resources for HSPs

 Summary of The HSPs Guide to Dealing with Toxic People

-The link below connects to a 3-page summary by Sevket Akyildiz of the book "On Being an introvert or Highly Sensitive Person: A Guide to Boundaries, Joy, and Meaning" by psychotherapist Ilse Sand.
+This link connects to a 3-page summary by Sevket Akyildiz of the book "On Being an introvert or Highly Sensitive Person: A Guide to Boundaries, Joy, and Meaning" by psychotherapist Ilse Sand.
 By presenting practical advice on how to build meaningful connections, establish healthy boundaries, and find joy without sacrificing personal well-being, the book offers empathetic guidance to introverts and HSPs looking to thrive in alignment with their authentic self.

 Summary of On Being an Introvert or HSP

-This link leads to a comprehensive summary of the book "The Highly Sensitive Person: How to Thrive When the World Overwhelms You" by clinical psychologist Elaine Aaron.
+The link below leads to a comprehensive summary of the book "The Highly Sensitive Person: How to Thrive When the World Overwhelms You" by clinical psychologist Elaine Aaron.
 The book sets out compassionate and scientifically grounded approaches to managing the challenges that sensitivity can bring in relationships, work, and daily life.
 It's a transformative guide for HSPs seeking to understand and embrace their unique temperament.

 Summary of The Highly Sensitive Person